CluckeyMcCormick/fictional-guacamole/scripts/Blender/animations/README.md

 ### `righthand_horizontal_sweep.py`
 A left-to-right sweep of the right arm.
 Designed with a sword in mind; but any one handed weapon will suffice (provided it is placed appropriately in the Pawn's hand).

+### `righthand_stab.py`
+A forward move of the right arm, with the hand rotating to the angle is basically constant.
+Designed with a sword in mind; but any (pointed) one handed weapon will suffice (provided it is placed appropriately in the Pawn's hand).